kingmoc/product-list-cjs-react/README.md

           .catch(err => console.log(err))
     },[])
 ```
-If you notice, the setProducts function updates our products variable with all the info from our chec dashboard.
+If you notice, the setProducts function updates our products variable with all the info from our Chec Dashboard.

 ### STEP 4.
 Displaying the Product Info:

 We now have a variable `products` which is an array of objects and each object being a particular product.
-We want to to take that data a display it for the world to see!
-I choose to map of over the array and pass down each product data as a prop to the ProductCard component.
+We want to take that data and display it for the world to see!
+Let's map over the array and pass down each product data as a prop to the `<ProductCard />` component.

 ```javascript
  return (